shubhankarshankar/Live-Code-Editor/README.md

 # LIVE CODE EDITOR FOR DYTE FRONT END TASK

+This project allows you to make simple websites on online code editor using HTML, CSS and JS.
+This is the submission for the Dyte's Frontend Placement Task.

 ## Installation
 To run this project on ```http://localhost:3000``` use the following commands:
 <br />